The first issue is a practical look at

 How many new sales calls?

-The second issue is the frustration
+The second issue is the annual insurance

-cycles and perceived lack of control.
+cycle and perceived lack of control.

 The perplexity for many is with the